MicrosoftDocs/EdgeEnterprise/edgeenterprise/edge-learnmore-rollback.md

 ms.prod: microsoft-edge
 ms.localizationpriority: high
 ms.collection: M365-modern-desktop
-description: "Microsoft Edge rollback for enterprises "
+description: "Microsoft Edge rollback for enterprises"
 ---

 # Microsoft Edge rollback for enterprises

-This article describes a feature named "Rollback to Target Version" that allows enterprise customers to easily revert their version of Microsoft Edge to a previous version.
+This article describes the rollback feature ("Rollback to Target Version") that enables enterprise customers to easily revert their version of Microsoft Edge to a previous version.

 ## Introduction to rollback